 Attached to each sensor or sticker is a wire or string that connects to a small monitoring box placed by the child’s pillow as movements and noises are recorded by videotape.
 It takes about one hour to put the sensors on the child’s body.
 Then both parent and child will stay overnight in the room at UH Rainbow Babies & Children’s Hospital or a nearby hotel.
 The overnight sleep test helps doctors to better understand the child’s sleep patterns to determine the best sleep disorder treatment.

-We will turn out the lights in the child’s sleep study room at 9 to 9:30 p.m.
-Once the lights are turned off, we will start to monitor the child from outside the room.
-The stickers and sensors attached earlier in the night tell us how the child is sleeping.
-Also, we will watch on video to make sure the child is safe.
+We will turn off the lights in your room between 9 – 9:30 p.m.
+Once the lights are turned off, we will start to monitor your child from outside the room.
+The stickers and sensors we attached earlier in the night tell us how your child is sleeping.
+Also, we will watch on video and listen on a microphone to make sure your child is safe.

 The parent/guardian must be very quiet during the night so they do not disturb the child’s sleep.
-Cell phones must be turned off during this time.
-The sleep technician will likely enter the room at various times during the night to get a closer look at the child or to fix any loose sensors.
+Please silence or turn off your cell phone.
+The sleep technician will likely enter the room at various times during the night to get a closer look at your child or to fix any loose sensors.

 Daytime Nap Study